The Directors have pleasure in presenting the Annual Report of the

 required by students applying for study at foreign universities.
 Bank

-also has Model Education Loan Scheme for Vocational Courses where loans
+also has Model Education Loan Scheme for as Skill Loan, where loans

 can be sanctioned for completion of short duration job oriented skill

 development programmes.
-A loan up to 1.50 lakh can be sanctioned
+A loan up to Rs.1.50 lakh can be sanctioned

 under the scheme.